lilcezz/DarkFork/docs/extras/webhooks.md

 ### `pokestop`

-A `pokestop` event is sent whenever RocketMap scans a pokestop.
+A `pokestop` event is sent whenever DarkFork scans a pokestop.

 | Field                  | Details                                                             | Example         |
 | ---------------------- | ------------------------------------------------------------------- | --------------- |